Motive likely not terror-related in ‘brutal’ Danish shooting

 The three killed were a 17-year-old boy and a 17-year-old girl, both Danes, and a 47-year-old Russian man, according to Thomassen.
 Four more people were hospitalized with gunshot wounds and were in critical but stable condition.
 In all 30 people were hurt, most in the panicked stampede after the shots rang out at the Field’s shopping center, on the outskirts of the Danish capital.

-The suspect, who cannot be named by court order, was brought before a judge Monday in a packed courtroom to face three preliminary charges of murder and four of attempted murder.
-That’s a step short of formal charges but allow authorities to keep a person in custody during an investigation.
+The suspect arrived for a hearing in a packed courtroom, where he is expected to be arraigned on three preliminary charges of murder and four of attempted murder, according to Danish media.
+Preliminary charges are a step short of filing formal charges but allow authorities to keep a suspect in custody during an investigation.
+He cannot be named under a court order, media reported.

-The judge asked media to leave and held the detention hearing behind closed doors.
-It wasn’t immediately clear how the suspect pleaded.
-He will remain in custody until July 28, police said.

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts, a vest or sleeveless shirt, and holding what appeared to be a rifle in his right hand.